tirth3112/CovidDataAnalysis_Jan20-Apr22/README.md

 # CovidDataAnalysis_Jan20-Apr22

+### Data used for this repository is collected from Our Wolrd In data  databases.
+To get dataset follow this link : https://ourworldindata.org/covid-deaths

 * Experimented with SQL queries to extract a table of death cases and total cases over the world. implemented calculating formula for timeframe and death rate percentage that could be simplified the visualization by 50%.

 * generated SQL visualization queries that can be used further in Tableau dashboard creation.